-Non-Thai nationals can own a condominium under their names upon proving all the evidence presented is correct and provided that the ownership ratio held by the foreigner does not exceed the “foreigner quota”.
+Non-Thai nationals can own a condominium in Thailand under their names upon presenting all correct set of requirements.
+The ownership ratio held by the foreigner must not exceed the “foreigner quota”.
 The Foreign purchaser shall be able to present evidence of bringing foreign currency into the Kingdom to the amount not less than the price of the condominium unit in the form of a Foreign Exchange Transaction Certificate.

 A Foreign Exchange Transaction Certificate (Thor Thor Sam) is a legal document issued by banks upon receipt of foreign currency into your bank account in Thailand.
 You can ask for this certificate from your bank when you are remitting funds to Thailand for purchasing a condominium unit.
 It is Thailand government’s condition that the money used to pay for the purchase price must originate from an offshore source in the form of foreign currency.
-This certificate shall be presented to the officer at the land office where the ownership registration shall take place.
+The foreigner has to present this certificate to the Land Office where the ownership registration shall take place.
 Otherwise. foreigners cannot register the property under their name.

 This shall be possible.
 Your name must appear as the sender and the money came from your own bank account.
 It is important that your name shows at one end of the transaction.

 No, you only need to remit half of the purchase price of the condominium in foreign currency if you purchase, transfer and register in co-ownership with a Thai person such as your wife.
 You can pay the other half of the condominium price in Thai currency as the Thai share of co-ownership.

 You can form and name the condominium unit under a Thai company or go with a leasing option.

 You can consult a legal advisor on how to check all the papers for validity.
 We recommend to perform a Due Diligence procedure to confirm all material facts of the property.